 Flatwater kayak racing is an extremely fast sport requiring paddlers to have a good level of expertise.
 Racing kayaks (also known as sprint boats) are lightweight and can be up to 6.2 m (20 ft) in length – with narrow beams built for speed.

-Notable Kayak Sprint events taken place at the WIFC:
+Notable Kayak Sprint events have taken place at the WIFC:

 • Toronto 2015 Pan American / Parapan American